tumblr/docs/api.md

 ### Request Parameters

 For editing a post, all of the request parameters from the NPF Post Creation route are expected (depending on if it's an original post or reblog), along with the Post's ID in the query path.
+If you are editing a scheduled post, make sure to include its `publish_on` value.

 Note that the `exclude_trail_items` parameter will edit the reblog's current trail at the time of editing, not the trail that existed when the reblog was created.
 So if you had created a reblog and excluded trail items at creation, then are editing it to exclude trail items again, you are now editing that reblog's trail, not the parent post's trail.
 Basically: you can't "bring back" trail items without reblogging the parent post all over again.